wunderio/WunderTools/docs/converting-d7-projects.md

     * there might be module versions that have * in them - those need to be corrected
     * [version].x format is not supported, so if there are specific revisions of a module, the version can be replaced with [version].0 for example
     * add "/web/profiles/[profile]" under "preserve-paths"
+    * if a multisite, add the subsites under "preserve-paths" instead of "web/sites/default"
     * make sure you have the following:
     ```
       "conflict": {